-What can a rental provider do if they are concerned about a pet being kept on their rental property?
+What can a rental provider do if they wish to check a property where a pet is being kept?

 Can a rental provider refuse to give consent?

 A rental provider cannot unreasonably refuse consent to a renter keeping a pet.
 If a rental provider wants to refuse, they have 14 days to apply for a VCAT order.
 VCAT may order that, either:

 - the rental provider's refusal is reasonable and/or the pet is excluded from the property, or

 - the renter can keep the pet on the rental property.